 Where Can I Find Other Women to Play Golf With?

-This can be one of the biggest barriers.
-Statistics from the National Golf Federation states that only 23% of all golfers are female which means that there are fewer of us that actually play golf.
+Statistics from the National Golf Federation state that only 23% of all golfers are female which means that there are fewer of us that actually play golf.

 But the good news is that these days, the industry is providing many more opportunities for women and girls to play than when I started – back 25 years ago or so.